Artificial Neural Networks and its Applications

 How do Artificial Neural Networks learn?

 Artificial neural networks are trained using a training set.
 For example, suppose you want to teach an ANN to recognize a cat.
 Then it is shown thousands of different images of cats so that the network can learn to identify a cat.
 Once the neural network has been trained enough using images of cats, then you need to check if it can identify cat images correctly.
 This is done by making the ANN classify the images it is provided by deciding whether they are cat images or not.
 The output obtained by the ANN is corroborated by a human-provided description of whether the image is a cat image or not.
 If the ANN identifies incorrectly then back-propagation is used to adjust whatever it has learned during training.
-Back-propagation is done by fine-tuning the weights of the connections in ANN units based on the error rate obtained.
+Backpropagation is done by fine-tuning the weights of the connections in ANN units based on the error rate obtained.
 This process continues until the artificial neural network can correctly recognize a cat in an image with minimal possible error rates.

 What are the types of Artificial Neural Networks?

-A Modular Neural Network contains a collection of different neural networks that work independently towards obtaining the output with no interaction between them.
+- Modular Neural Network: A Modular Neural Network contains a collection of different neural networks that work independently towards obtaining the output with no interaction between them.
 Each of the different neural networks performs a different sub-task by obtaining unique inputs compared to other networks.
 The advantage of this modular neural network is that it breaks down a large and complex computational process into smaller components, thus decreasing its complexity while still obtaining the required output.

-Radial basis functions are those functions that consider the distance of a point concerning the center.
+- Radial basis function Neural Network: Radial basis functions are those functions that consider the distance of a point concerning the center.
 RBF functions have two layers.
 In the first layer, the input is mapped into all the Radial basis functions in the hidden layer and then the output layer computes the output in the next step.
 Radial basis function nets are normally used to model the data that represents any underlying trend or function.

 Applications of Artificial Neural Networks

-Artificial Neural Networks are used heavily in Social Media.
-For example, let’s take the ‘People you may know’ feature on Facebook that suggests you people that you might know in real life so that you can send them friend requests.
+- Social Media: Artificial Neural Networks are used heavily in Social Media.
+For example, let’s take the ‘People you may know’ feature on Facebook that suggests people that you might know in real life so that you can send them friend requests.
 Well, this magical effect is achieved by using Artificial Neural Networks that analyze your profile, your interests, your current friends, and also their friends and various other factors to calculate the people you might potentially know.
 Another common application of Machine Learning in social media is facial recognition.
 This is done by finding around 100 reference points on the person’s face and then matching them with those already available in the database using convolutional neural networks.

-Artificial Neural Networks are used in Oncology to train algorithms that can identify cancerous tissue at the microscopic level at the same accuracy as trained physicians.
+- Healthcare: Artificial Neural Networks are used in Oncology to train algorithms that can identify cancerous tissue at the microscopic level at the same accuracy as trained physicians.
 Various rare diseases may manifest in physical characteristics and can be identified in their premature stages by using Facial Analysis on the patient photos.
 So the full-scale implementation of Artificial Neural Networks in the healthcare environment can only enhance the diagnostic abilities of medical experts and ultimately lead to the overall improvement in the quality of medical care all over the world.